Annin7y/sandwich-club-starter-code-master/README.md

 # Sandwich Club Project Starter Code

+Screenshot of the detail activity attached below as well as the instructions written by Udacity instructors.

+## Screenshots

 ## Project Overview
 In this project, you will complete the **Sandwich Club** app to show the details of each sandwich once it is selected.